 And, because local government in Maryland is the primary regulator of land use, and because there is a great deal of money associated with zoning and development, wealthy and motivated, and narrowly-focused development interests invest a great deal of money and time and effort to influence this critical decision-making process that so heavily shapes our community and its future.
 We believe having any meaningful and significant balance in that process requires a well-informed and more engaged citizenry.
 Using this website and other communication tools effectively is vital to being able to make a difference on this important set of issues.
 Stay tuned.

-For a number of years, and a number of reasons, Frederick County has been embroiled in an ongoing controversy about the funding and construction of a regional 1,500 tons per day, mass burn incinerator, to be located on the banks of the Monocacy River, overlooking the Monocacy National Battlefield, only three miles from the heart of downtown Frederick.
-Although the extremely controversial project was approved by the previous Board of County Commissioners, and has continued to receive unwavering support from the current board, it remains an unsettled and uncertain issue.
-Because if its importance, it is one of the first public policy areas that we will be addressing here.
+For a number of years, and a number of reasons, Frederick County was embroiled in an ongoing controversy about the funding and construction of a regional 1,500 tons per day, mass burn incinerator, to be located on the banks of the Monocacy River, overlooking the Monocacy National Battlefield, only three miles from the heart of downtown Frederick.
+Although the extremely controversial project was approved by the 2006-2010 Board of County Commissioners, and continued to receive unwavering support from the 2010-2014 board, it was finally and certainly ended in 2014, due substantially to the lack of continuing support for the project from the county’s partners in Carroll County.

-Under the current form of county government (which will be ending with the term of the current board), the five member Board of County Commissioners serves as both the executive and legislative branches of county government.
-Although many county residents are probably more aware of what is happening in Washington or Annapolis than Winchester Hall, through their role as managers and legislators, our county commissioners have a profound affect on many aspects of life in Frederick County, at this time and well into the future.
-Because of that, Envision Frederick County will be developing a page here to track and analyze the record of the current Board of County Commissioners.
+Although many county residents are probably more aware of what is happening in Washington or Annapolis than Winchester Hall, or City Hall, through their role as managers and legislators, our local elected officials and their policies have a profound affect on many aspects of life in Frederick County, at this time and well into the future.
+Because of that, Envision Frederick County keeps a close eye on the ongoing process, and works to keep county residents informed about what is happening.

 Envision Frederick County does not endorse candidates in elections.
 As it says in our mission statement, however, we were “founded on the principle that informed public discourse and active engagement of individuals and groups in our civic life is essential to our well-being and prosperity,” and that absolutely includes being and informed participant in the selection of elected officials, at all levels.
-In that light, we are committed to being an excellent source of information about the candidates and elections in our community.
-The first election for which we will be developing a section to provide an array of information and links will be the 2013 election in the City of Frederick for Mayor and all five members of the Board of Alderman
+In that light, we believe that all of us, and our community, are better off when residents, as citizens and voters, are more informed about and engaged in local government.